mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 ---
 layout: post
-title:  LogPy: Facts and Relations
+title:  LogPy - Facts and Relations
-tagline: a quick and simple in-memory database category : work tags : [LogPy, SymPy]
+tagline: a quick and simple in-memory database category : work
+draft: true
+tags : [LogPy, SymPy, scipy]
 ---
 {% include JB/setup %}

 In [my last post]({{ BASE_PATH }}/work/2013/01/14/LogPy-Introduction/) I introduced [LogPy](http://github.com/logpy/logpy), a library for logic and relational programming in Python.
 In this post I will show how LogPy can be used as a quick and dirty in-memory database.

 Data
 ----

-I'll use data on the 50 states in the US.
+As an example we'll look at the 50 states in the US.
 We know two things about each state.

 1. Is it coastal?
 E.g. California (CA) is coastal because it is next to the Pacific Ocean, Arizona (AZ) is not.
 2. To which other states is it adjacent?
 E.g. California (CA) is adjacent to Oregon (OR), Arizona (AZ) and Nevada (NV).